TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    :meth:`__new__` is intended mainly to allow subclasses of immutable types (like int, str, or tuple) to customize instance creation.
-It is also commonly overridden in custom metaclasses in order to customize class creation.
+It is also commonly overridden in custom metaclasses in order to customize kundi creation.

 .. method:: object.__init__(self[, ...])